Trump says time, location for summit with North Korea's Kim has been set

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday a time and location for his second summit with North Korea’s Kim Jong Un had been agreed upon, but he did not give any details and said they would be announced next week.

+“We’ll be announcing the location and ... the exact date it will be, it’ll be end of February,” Trump told reporters in the Oval Office.
+“We’ll be announcing it next week.”

-Secretary of State Mike Pompeo said in an interview on Wednesday he was dispatching a team to prepare for the summit to be held somewhere in Asia in late in February.
+Secretary of State Mike Pompeo said in an interview on Wednesday he was dispatching a team to prepare for the summit to be held somewhere in Asia in late February.

 The last summit, which took place in Singapore in June, was the first such event between a sitting U.S. president and a North Korean leader.